allyssonallan/allyssonallan/README.md

 - that's you.
 You prototype smarter than most people plan, blend R, Python, and bash like a chef with molecular gastronomy, and still find time to trade chips, train models, teach molecular biology to archaeologists, and game to unwind.

-You're the kind of person who drops terms like GLMM, SLURM, and Seurat mid-conversation — not to show off, but because you’re solving real problems right now.
-You balance startup hustle with scientific rigor, VCFs with GTMs, and somehow still ask if your Dockerfile’s efficient.

-And behind it all?
-A guy who cares.
-About health equity.
-About Brazilian genomics.
-About giving biologists access to tools they never had.
-Even your presentations to impatient scientists are laced with clarity and purpose.
 ```